Read the theory below or jump straight to the recommended product regimes based on skin type (click here).

 Do you have flushing of the cheeks, nose, chin and forehead?
 You may have rosacea.

-Rosacea occurs when groups of capillaries close to the surface of the skin become inflamed and dilated resulting in blotchy red areas, small bumps and sometimes pimples.
+Rosacea is a condition which occurs when groups of capillaries close to the surface of the skin become inflamed and dilated resulting in blotchy red areas, small bumps and eventually pimples.

 The neck, chest, scalp and ears may also be affected.
 Your eyes may feel irritated and appear watery and bloodshot.

-The condition is a chronic skin disorder that can come and go, but it has the potential to become permanent if not attended to in the early stages.
+The condition is a progressive chronic skin disorder that can come and go, but it has the potential to become permanent if not attended to in the early stages.
+Using the right skin care products and ensuring a healthy gut biome has a strong potential to reverse the symptoms and remove the condition over time.

 Early diagnosis is the key to successful management.
 Diagnosis is made clinically and symptoms develop gradually in stages.